 Despite this fame, the town of St Andrews actually revolves as much around its university as its golf courses.
 While the latter lie to the north west of the town, St Andrews University forms a large and integral part of it.
 If you think of medieval St Andrews being built around the university colleges you start to get an idea of the way they are woven into the fabric of the town.

 Also essential to any understanding of St Andrews and its development is some understanding of the role of the church in Scotland.
 The extensive ruins of St Andrews Cathedral once the largest cathedral in Scotland, lie immediately to the east of the centre of the town, overlooking the harbour.
-Along with St Andrews Castle, which housed the bishops, this reflect St Andrews' leading role in the church in Scotland for five hundred years until 1559.
+Along with St Andrews Castle, which housed the bishops, this reflects St Andrews' leading role in the church in Scotland for five hundred years.
 The Reformation swept that all away and led to the steady decline of the town over the following three hundred years.

 Things started to look up once more in 1842, with the appointment of Hugh Playfair as Provost.
 He caused the medieval streets to be widened, the university to be expanded, and he undertook major improvements to the harbour.
 Much of the look and feel of today's St Andrews dates back to this period.